dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 Say you're self-hosting some applications from home and have DNS records pointing to your home's public IP address.
 What if your router suddenly rebooted due to a software or hardware issue?

-Your ISP **may** assign you with a new public IP address causing your applications to be inaccessible.
-This is an example of where DDNS could help.
+Your ISP **may** assign you with a new public IP address causing your applications to be inaccessible :cold_sweat: This is an example of where DDNS could help.

 With DDNS, you can ensure your DNS records are automatically kept up to date when your home's public IP address changes :thumbsup: